Dale Shearer (racing driver)

 Dale J. Shearer (born August 26, 1959) is an American professional stock car racing driver.
-He last competed part-time in the ARCA Menards Series, driving the No. 98 Toyota Camry for Shearer Speed Racing.
+He currently competes part-time in the ARCA Menards Series, driving the No. 98 Toyota Camry for Shearer Speed Racing.

 Racing career

-Shearer first gained an interest in racing after his father worked as a pit steward for Kline's Speedway, but would not compete in a race until the age of twenty-one, when he would compete at various dirt-tracks driving street cars that were converted into racing cars.
+Shearer first gained an interest in racing after his father worked as a pit steward for Kline's Speedway, but would not compete in a race until the age of 21, when he would compete at various dirt-tracks driving street cars that were converted into racing cars.

 Shearer made his ARCA Re/Max Series debut in 2008, driving his self-owned No. 73 Ford at the Illinois State Fairgrounds, where he would finish 28th due to handling issues.
 He would make two more starts at the DuQuoin State Fairgrounds and Salem Speedway.
 He would make two more starts the following year with a best finish of 27th at Berlin Raceway.
 After not competing in the series the following year, Shearer would return in 2011, making starts at Springfield and DuQuoin.
 He would enter in five more races in 2012, and would earn a best finish of seventeenth at Winchester Speedway.